Fujiwara16/dev_utils_cli/README.md

 - **Epoch to Datetime Conversion**: Convert epoch time to a human-readable datetime, with optional timezone support.
 - **JWT Decode**: Decode and optionally verify a JWT using a provided key and algorithm.
+- **Current Time**: Get the current time in both epoch and human-readable datetime format, with optional timezone support.
+- **Datetime to Epoch Conversion**: Convert a datetime string to epoch time, with optional timezone support.

 ## Installation